stebas101/XOXCharts/README.md

 XOX-PointAndFigure
 ==================

 The **XOX-PointAndFigure** project has two goals: first, to preprocess time series data (prices) to help creating *Point-and-Figure* charts.
-On the top of that, a web app creates and make visible the actual charts.
+On the top of that, a web app creates and visualizes the actual charts.

 *Point-and-Figure* charts are offered in several financial charting software packages available commercially.
 However, with the exception of some high-end professional products, the version of
 *Point-and-Figure* charts provided there is a very simplified one and does not capture all the nuances and options